-Home matches on the Recreation Ground in Pitstone in the Morrant Four Counties Cricket League on Saturdays, friendly matches on Sundays and midweek evening knock-outs.
-There is also a growing colts section ( <9s-<17s) in the Aylesbury & District mid week league.
+Home matches for the first and second teams on the Recreation Ground in Pitstone in the Morrant Four Counties Cricket League on Saturdays, friendly matches on Sundays and mid-week evening knock-outs.
+There is also a growing colts section ( <9s-<17s) in the Aylesbury & District mid week league with coaching every Sunday morning during the cricket season.